ronen-fr/scrub_sml/README.md

   SM description (one can call 'process_event' from the passed dependency, but that call is synchronous - which is probably the wrong thing to do).

+  (there is a pretty good sum-up of the problem in https://github.com/boost-experimental/sml/issues/284)

 #### Bottom line:

 I will be sticking with state_chart.
 At least for now.